 Aristotle described humans as social beings, which means that they have an innate need to feel that they belong, and with the existence of social media, it is easy to say that the need is being fulfilled.
 This could be the reason why everyone is so earnest when it comes to using the current trends in communication.

-In 2013, statistics showed that 39% of the world’s population (approximately 2.7 billion people) are Internet users.
-Considering the fact that the World Wide Web was only created 25 years ago and Facebook (the biggest social networking site) born 15 years later, it has now become an integral part of the world.
+In 2018, statistics showed that 49% of the world’s population are Internet users.
+Considering the fact that the World Wide Web was only created 30 years ago and Facebook (the biggest social networking site) born 15 years later, it has now become an integral part of the world.
 Web development has made an unbreakable vice, especially for the younger generation.
 Talking about communication, they cannot help but associate it with social networking sites like Facebook, Twitter, and Instagram among others.